Dodge Journey Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Includes $500 comprehensive and collision deductibles, liability limits of 30/60, and includes medical and UM/UIM coverage.
-Estimates are averaged for all 50 U.S. states and for different Journey trim levels.
+Includes $500 deductible amounts, split liability limits of 30/60, and includes additional medical/uninsured motorist coverage.
+Rates include averaging for all 50 states and for different Journey trim levels.

-For the normal driver, Dodge Journey insurance prices range from the cheapest price of $474 for just liability insurance to a much higher rate of $2,924 for a driver that may need high-risk insurance.
+For the normal driver, insurance rates for a Dodge Journey range from the low end price of $504 for just the minimum liability insurance to a much higher rate of $2,778 for coverage for higher-risk drivers.

 Use the form below to get customized rates for your location.